jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 > A lab inspector from the state came and wanted to know who was running this (lab) machine.
 And she wanted to be sure they all have high-school diplomas.
 Well, we had RN degrees, MD degrees.
 That didn't suffice.
 She wanted to see high-school diplomas.
 That's an example of mindless bureaucracy.
 [Dr. Alieta Eck.](https://youtu.be/mafghkNmKgo?t=54)

 Talk to anyone on the frontline of today's pandemic and ask them if they feel ready.
 Surgical masks are running low.
 Cleaners don't have enough disinfectant chemicals.
 Hand sanitizers are empty.
-Even with so many bureaucrats, no one was planning for a disaster.
+Even with so many bureaucrats, and so many historical examples, no one was planning for a disaster.

-Likewise, whenever there is a storm, car and property adjusters also scramble to keep up with all the phone calls.
+Likewise, whenever there is a storm, car and property claim departments scramble to keep up with all the phone calls.
+Customers wait can wait hours to speak with somebody and months to get their checks.
 Much of the time, I'd have to explain to customers why the insurance company takes their money digitally, but insists on paying claims with paper checks sent via snail mail.

 There is no good reason.
 But like I said above, the powerful won't give regular people a fair deal if they don't have to.